 - Salt - Enhances the flavor of your cookies without making them "salty".

-How to make ground almonds
+Making ground almonds

 If you don't have ground almonds on hand, it is easy to make your own with whole, raw almonds.

+Add your almonds to a food processor, then pulse until you have a coarse meal (like shown above).
 You can use this method for any type of nuts.
-Be careful not to blend your nuts too much - this is how you make almond butter.
+Be careful not to blend your nuts too much, or you'll end up with almond butter.

-Vanilla sugar is a common baking ingredient in Europe, and widely available in stores overseas.
+Vanilla sugar is a common baking ingredient in Europe and widely available in stores overseas.
 However, it is uncommon in the United States.

+Make your own with vanilla extract - In a food processor, combine ¼ cup of granulated sugar with ½ teaspoon of vanilla extract.
 Spread it out to dry.
 Once dried, the sugar will be clumpy.
 Transfer back to the food processor and pulse until you have a sugar consistency again.

 For my full list of tips and tricks for making a perfect batch of cookies, check out my post: 10 tips for baking cookies

-- Chill your dough - The step of chilling your dough should not be skipped for several reasons.
+Chill your dough - The step of chilling your dough should not be skipped for several reasons.
 Chilling the dough helps the flavors to meld, but it also helps your dough firm up, making it easier to manipulate and roll into balls.
 Chilled dough also spreads less in the oven.

+Shaping your crescents - I recommend using a medium (1.5 tablespoon) cookie scoop to portion your dough.
 Roll the ball of dough between your hands to make a log, lay onto your baking sheet, then gently turn the ends into a crescent shape.

-Storage and freezing
+Storage

 Leftover crescent cookies will keep for up to 5 days in a tightly sealed container at room temperature.
 Homemade cookies begin to dry out after about two days, so I recommend adding a slice of bread to your cookie container.
 The bread dries out instead of the cookies, helping keep them fresh for longer.